History of Marrakesh

 The history of Marrakesh, a city in southern Morocco, stretches back nearly a thousand years.
 The country of Morocco itself is named after it.

 Founded c.
 1070 by the Almoravids as the capital of their empire, Marrakesh went on to also serve as the imperial capital of the Almohad Caliphate from 1147.
 The Marinids, who captured Marrakesh in 1269, relocated the capital to Fez, leaving Marrakesh as a regional capital of the south.
 During this period, it often broke off in rebellion into a semi-autonomous state.
 Marrakesh was captured by the Saadian sharifs in 1525, and resumed its status as imperial capital for a unified Morocco after they captured Fez in 1549.
 Marrakesh reached its epic grandeur under the Saadians, who greatly embellished the city.
-The Alawite sharifs captured Marrakesh in 1669.
-Although it served frequently as the residence of the Alawite sultans, Marrakesh was not their definitive capital, as Alawite sultans moved their courts frequently between various cities.
+The Alawi sharifs captured Marrakesh in 1669.
+Although it served frequently as the residence of the Alawi sultans, Marrakesh was not their definitive capital, as Alawi sultans moved their courts frequently between various cities.

 In the course of its history, Marrakesh achieved periods of great splendor, interrupted by repeated political struggles, military disorders, famine, plagues and a couple of sacks.
 Much of it was rebuilt in the 19th century.
 It was conquered by French troops in 1912, and became part of the French protectorate of Morocco.
 It remained part of the Kingdom of Morocco after independence in 1956.

 Throughout its history, Marrakesh has maintained a keen rivalry with Fez as the leading city in Morocco, and the country often fragmented politically into two halves, with Fez the capital of the north and Marrakesh the capital of the south.
 The choice of Rabat as the capital of modern Morocco can be seen as a compromise that afforded neither of the two rival cities primacy over the other.